szilard/benchm-ml/z-other-tools/README.md

-**Why binary classification and random forests?** Because binary classification is the largest use case in machine learning applications, while random forests is the most widely used tool after logistic regression (but linear models are usually less accurate).
+**Why binary classification and random forests?** Because binary classification is the largest use case in machine learning applications, while random forests is the most widely used tool to deal with that after logistic regression (but linear models are usually less accurate).

+**Why a mix of categorical and numeric features and 1 million records?** Because most business applications have categorical features, and while despite the big data hype a majority of users have smaller datasets, there are a decent amount of users around that size.

+I would argue that you cannot have a decent out-of-the-box machine learning tool that cannot do binary classification with random forest on data with a mix of categorical and numeric features on 1 million records with decent training time and decent accuracy.